The Four Major Pillars of SEO

 Google knows that a relevant website that has real-life credibility will naturally have links from other credible sources.
 A credible source is defined as a website that cares who it links to – not a free for all link website or spammy content that exists only for the link.
 Links that are reviewed and add value to users are the ones that count in your favor.
 Business listings, citations, quotes, news websites, local businesses, geographic resources, or industry resources are examples of relevant links that can add credibility and authority.
 You shouldn’t focus on how many links you can acquire, but rather on the type and value of the links you get.
 Getting links from low-quality websites suggest you hang out with the wrong crowd and can hurt your online credibility.
 Stay focused on quality and stay on topic with your links and you’ll see your authority grow.

 Ranking Isn’t The End Game.
 Customers Are.

-Search Engine Optimization isn’t for the vanity of ranking – its to increases exposure so you can increase revenue.
-That is a no-brainer from the business owner perspective, but its not always the end goal of SEO specialist.
+Search Engine Optimization isn’t for the vanity of ranking – it’s to increases exposure so you can increase revenue.
+That is a no-brainer from the business owner’s perspective, but it’s not always the end goal of an SEO specialist.
 SEO in its core function is about increasing search engine position.
 Other factors like design, message, offers, value propositions, and conversion rate optimization can determine how many of your visitors are turned into leads.
 We think the real end game is revenue growth.